csc301-winter-2019/project-team-02/web/README.md

 # The web component

-## How to run in your local env:
+## How to run in your LOCAL env:

 ### Requirements

 1. docker (or local mongodb install)
 2. npm

 #### Steps

-1. Spawn up a docker container with mongodb
+1. Spawn up a docker container with mongodb OR start mongo from local install

   `docker run -d --name mymongo -p 27017:27017 mongo`